Seagate/halon/doc/architecture/index.rst

 ~~~~~~~~~~~~~~~~~

 The documentation that this document accompanies provides an overview of
-the architecture of HAMS-Cabal, which is a software solution to make
+the architecture of Halon, which is a software solution to make
 applications in a compute cluster or data center highly-available.
 This
 set of documents is intended as a reference for architecture, a starting
 point for high-level design (HLD) documents and detailed level design (DLD)